Moving to North Carolina - 16 Cities you Must Visit Before Making the Move!

 Although Southern Pines is a small town, it continues to gain popularity among locals and tourists because of the number of golf places you’ll find here.
 There are over 41 golf courses around Southern Pines, namely the Pine Needles Golf Course, Longleaf Golf and Country Club, Mid Pines Inn, and Golf Club, and many others.

-South Pines doesn’t have an exciting nightlife, but it boasts of many family-friendly activities all year long.
+Southern Pines doesn’t have an exciting nightlife, but it boasts of many family-friendly activities all year long.
 You and your family can visit the Sandhurst Park, Sunrise Theater, or Weymouth Center for the Arts and Humanities.

-South Pines has a tight-knit community composed of many young families, military families, and retirees.
+Southern Pines has a tight-knit community composed of many young families, military families, and retirees.
 If you don’t mind making friends with people with different lifestyles and demographics, then make sure that you visit and spend time in South Pines.

 Average home price: $303,483